-Husbands who abuse their wives (and his peers and leaders who support or ignore his behavior) are willfully mishandling the word of truth by ignoring instructions given to the husband.
+Husbands who abuse their wives (and their peers and leaders who support or ignore their behavior) are willfully mishandling the word of truth by ignoring instructions given to the husband.

 Let’s look at some of the key phrases in Ephesians 5 that are direct commands to husbands.

 Verse 25 “love your wives as Christ loved the church and gave himself up for her” — a husband is to demonstrate self-sacrifice and to put the needs of his wife above his own

 Verse 27 “love their wives as their own bodies” — making sure your wife doesn’t endure anything you wouldn’t want to endure yourself (this would exclude any kind of physical, sexual, spiritual, or mental abuse)

 Verse 28 “nourishes and cherishes it” — a husband is to cherish and nourish his wife.

 “live with your wives in an understanding way” — Pretty self-explanatory.